-Sometimes, late at night, I have really great ideas.
-Most of the time, I have pretty terrible ideas, but sometimes, they’re really, really great.
-Like these biscuits for example.
+Most of the time, I have pretty terrible ideas, but sometimes, late at night, I come up with something really, really great.
+Like these jammy dodger hamantaschen cookies for example.

 I was thinking of new and interesting variations on a hamantaschen theme, ahead of this year’s Purim celebrations.
 For some reason, thinking about the little ‘window’ of filling peeping out of the centre of a hamantasch reminded me of the circle of jam visible inside a jammy dodger.
 That was the moment inspiration struck!

-I would make hamantaschen-shaped biscuits, filled with a layer of creamy goo & raspberry jam.
+I would make hamantaschen-shaped biscuits, filled with a layer of sweet creamy spread & raspberry jam.
 Ta-da!

-Of course nothing is ever that simple, and once I started thinking about the exact nature of the creamy goo, it was apparent that nothing short of a whipped white chocolate ganache would do the trick.
+Nothing is ever as simple as it seems.
+Once I started thinking about the exact nature of the creamy layer, it was apparent that nothing short of a whipped white chocolate ganache would do the trick.

-The other pressing issue was the absence of a hamantasch-shaped cookie cutter.
+My other pressing issue was the absence of a hamantaschen-shaped cookie cutter.
 I had to improvise here.
 Ultimately I ended up cutting a triangular piece out of an empty plastic fruit carton, and covering it with tin foil.
-I used this as a template to cut around.
+I used this as a template to cut around with a sharp knife.

 To make a cutter to remove the ‘window’ I covered a strip of thin cardboard in foil, then folded it into a triangle and stuck the ends together.
 Double-sided tape is your friend if you decide to attempt this at home.

-It was a couple of days before I had time to have a go at making these, and I had to resist the urge to elaborate on the idea still further before it made it to the kitchen.
-As it was, it took a few hours from setting up the food processor, to having a tray of finished biscuits.
-They aren’t particularly difficult to make, but the dough and the white chocolate ganache both need to be chilled, and filling 20 biscuits with chocolate goo and jam, and sandwiching them together, is quite fiddly.
-Worth it though 🙂
+After having the idea, it was a couple of days before I had time to have a go at making these.
+I had to resist the urge to elaborate on the idea still further before it made it to the kitchen.
+As it was, it took a few hours from setting up the food processor, to having a tray of finished hamantaschen cookies.
+They aren’t particularly difficult to make, but the dough and the white chocolate ganache both need to be chilled, and filling 20 biscuits with chocolate cream and jam, and sandwiching them together, is quite fiddly.

 I shouldn’t be surprised that whipped white chocolate ganache is so delicious.
 The clue’s right there in the name.
-Mmmmmmmmmm.
-Make extra.
+Take my advice an make extra.
 Eat it with a spoon.
+Oh yes.

-White chocolate & raspberry is a pretty classic combo, and surrounded by crisp, vanilla-scented biscuit, is the perfect way to celebrate the downfall of our enemies, and the triumph of the Jewish people!*
+White chocolate and raspberry is a pretty classic combination, and surrounded by crisp, vanilla-scented biscuit, is the perfect way to celebrate the downfall of our enemies, and the triumph of the Jewish people!*

-Makes 20 (plus a few spare plain biscuits).
+Makes 20 hamantaschen cookies (plus a few spare plain biscuits).

 Want deliciously easy, family-friendly recipes like this one delivered straight to your inbox?
 Click here to sign up.
 (Of course, I’ll never pass on your email address to anyone.)

-- 350g plain flour + plenty more for rolling out
+- 350 g plain flour + more for rolling out (scant 3 cups)

 - 1 egg